boscoh/modeldrop/presentation.md

 ## Outline

+1. Introduce myself -
+  - in the data science, lots of sexy stuff of data, we overlook some methods 1665 calculus
+  - for instance technique ode - ordinary differential equations us
+  - Newton -
+  used in physics, engineering continuous since
+  - worked as comp bio
+     - models with hundreds of atoms - huge systems of equations
-1. Background in modelling -> worked in 3 epidemiology labs Burnet, Monash, James Cook University
+  -  worked in 3 epidemiology labs Burnet, Monash, James Cook University
+    - learnt epi models - ode in population
+  - converted matlab code to python
+  - explore models in spare time
+  - all derive from population models lokta-volterra model

   1. love modelling
   2. love python - rework traditional ODE modleing in PYthon
   3. learnt the basic calculus approach to populations